 FAQs

-Given the breadth and diversity of RICS Registered Valuers in the UK and around the world, RICS recognises the importance of bringing about lasting change through a holistic basket of proportionate and supportive measures, over an appropriate timeframe, rather than through any one single regulatory intervention.
-These measures include a global practice information covering DCF valuation, DCF web hub, upskilling programme and a review of relevant global standards.
+Given the breadth and diversity of RICS valuers in the UK and around the world, we recognises the importance of bringing about lasting change through a range of proportionate and supportive measures on DCF, over an appropriate timeframe, rather than through any one single regulatory intervention.

 Valuers should apply professional judgement around the selection and application of method(s) and model(s).
 Valuers should select valuation method(s) and model(s) that are suitable for the task.
 This can evolve over time and valuers should keep up with appropriate market considerations and practice.
-RICS is encouraging valuers to be more explicit and transparent in valuation through appropriate consideration and application of methods.
+RICS is encouraging valuers to be more explicit and transparent in valuation through appropriate consideration and application of method(s) and model(s).

-The proposals referred to in the question above are designed to be proportionate and mindful of the different valuation purposes and range of real estate investment assets globally.
+The RICS coverage is designed to be proportionate and mindful of the different valuation purposes and range of investment assets globally.
 In some markets and locations DCF is already the most commonly adopted method for valuing investment property – irrespective of firm size.
-The proposals for upskilling, the DCF hub and practice information are intended to facilitate the appropriate use of DCF, but the Global Red Book standard will allow flexibility for the valuer to reflect the valuation purpose and market circumstances in their choice of valuation method and model.
+The proposals for upskilling, the DCF hub and practice information are intended to facilitate the appropriate use of DCF, but the Red Book Global standards allow flexibility for the valuer to reflect the valuation purpose and market circumstances in their choice of valuation method and model.

 Training and upskilling opportunities

-A free webinar took place on 14 November 2023.
-Click below to view it.
+A free launch webinar for the DCF practice information took place on 14 November 2023:

 Software and data